-Surf Fishing Galveston Texas
+Surf Fishing Galveston Texas 27 Miles of Sand, Sea, and Fun

-Galveston Island Texas is a 27-mile-long barrier island that lies about 50 miles southeast of Houston Texas.
-A hugely popular vacation destination being so close to one of the targets Metro areas in the country.
-It’s not without good reason.
-There are so many attractions and activities available, literally something for everyone.
+There are so many attractions and activities available, literally something for everyone and surf fishing Galveston is one of my favorites.
 Plenty of Hotels, beach house and condo rentals, restaurants, night clubs, art galleries, museums, water parks and yes great fishing including surf fishing.
 This makes for a great family vacation destination.

 fishing galveston island - galveston island map